 - Head to the bars over looking Uluwatu beach for the perfect sunset shots.
-Find your spot at the balcony at SingleFin and sip cocktails on a Sunday night and celebrate the week that was as the sun goes down and tunes are turned up.
+Find your spot at the balcony at SingleFin (a must visit place in Bali) and sip cocktails on a Sunday night and celebrate the week that was as the sun goes down and tunes are turned up.

 - Visit Mangkunegaran Palace – a vast impressive structure filled with heirlooms from days gone by.

-- Go shopping in the Antiques Market – here you’ll find nick nacks, art and jewellery at rock bottom prices.
+- Go shopping in the Antiques Market – here you’ll find nick nacks, art and jewelry at rock bottom prices.